STUDY STATUS: ACTIVE!

 Patients included in DISCO

-23rd of october 2024
+13 of november 2024

 Although the majority cardiac arrest patients who regain circulation don´t have ECG changes that indicate an acute STEMI (ST-elevation myocardial infarction), registry studies have shown that about 30% of these patients have an acute occlusion, sub-occlusion or signs of an occlusion of any coronary artery.